Teoroo-CMC/PiNN/docs/usage/models.md

 # Models in PiNN

-For regression problems for an atomic for molecular property, it's often sufficient to use an `network`.
+For regression problems for an atomic or molecular property, it's often sufficient to use an `network`.
 However, atomic machine learning tasks it's often desired to train on properties derived from the atomic predictions, such as forces, stress tensors for dipole moments. `pinn.models` are created for defining these tasks in a `network`-agnostic way.

 Two models are implemented in PiNN at this point, their respective options can be found in the "Implemented models" section.